cloudbase/rct-service/README.md

 This project includes a REST API service to obtain the RCT info from a given virtual disk and stream the data remotely over an authenticated HTTPS channel.
-A fully functioning command line Python client is also included.
+A complete command line Python client is also included.

 ## Build